back to the homepage

 Gillian Saunders-Smits

-Engineering Education not for, but by, thru, and with Humanity – Practice as we Preach
+Engineering Education not for, but by, through, and with Humanity – Practice as we Preach

 ◯

-In our current VUCA world, we as humanity, regardless of our background or education, are on this world together, and therefore we must also work together to jointly face our volatile, uncertain, complex and ambiguous future and resolve challenges by optimally combining our respective talents, irrespective of our backgrounds.
+In our current VUCA world, we as humanity, regardless of our background or education, are on this world together, and therefore we must also work together to jointly face our volatile, uncertain, complex and ambiguous future and resolve challenges by optimally combining our respective talents, irrespective of who we are and where we come from.

 Over the last two decades, an increasing awareness has arisen that no single (academic) discipline, including engineering, can work in isolation as a discipline or in isolation from the world in which academic disciplines operate.
 Once seen as unacademic or even unscientific, inter- cross- and transdisciplinary approaches are now taking center stage for humanity to tackle these challenges.

-In her keynote, Gillian Saunders-Smits - experienced engineer, engineering educator, engineering education researcher, and lead editor of the SEFI Handbook on Teaching Transferable Competencies and Skills in Engineering – shares how - by, thru and with humanity - we can better prepare our students with transferable skills for their future.
-She will do this by highlighting practical educational examples from across the globe, amassed in the handbook, a transdisciplinary, collaborative team effort of more than 140 authors from 5 continents that will be launched during this keynote.
+In her keynote, Gillian Saunders-Smits - experienced engineer, engineering educator, engineering education researcher, and lead editor of the SEFI Handbook on Teaching Transferable Competencies and Skills in Engineering – shares how - by, through, and with humanity – we, as educators, can better prepare our students with transferable competencies and skills for their future by practicing as we preach.
+She will do this by highlighting practical educational examples from across the globe, amassed in the handbook, a transdisciplinary, collaborative team effort of more than 140 authors from 5 continents.

 ⚫ ◯